etcetra7n/gest/INSTALL.md

 ### Build from source
 Pyinstaller is required for this method.
-If you dont have it installed, Install it using a simple pip install command
+If you dont have it installed, Install it using a simple pip install command.
+Then run the following command:
 ```s
 pyinstaller src/gest.py
 ```